titoBouzout/dom-flair/readme.md

 - \*-waterfall (should apply the same style too all immediate children)
 - \*-waterfall-deep (should apply the same style too all children)

+- try to avoid the important for changing defaults
+- drag and drop should move by default and copy when holding control
+- maybe try to set some defaults
+- the input boxes suck(cannot update in real time)
+- for some reason the main content does not want to scroll

+## DONE

+- [layout editor] make all the elements with content-editable
+- [development] simplify serving
+- [development] mergue gh-pages and master for the sake of simplicity

 ## Authors

 - Tito Bouzout https://github.com/titoBouzout